Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Key R D Topics

 \section{Key R\&D Topics}

 Fully developing aforementioned technologies and realizing their potential to enhance physics experiments requires considerable R\&D in both existing and fundamentally new directions.
-The ML4FE community drafted a series of prioritized R\&D topics at the conclusion of the workshop, which have been expanded and refined following considerable scope expansion and input during the white paper process.
+A set of prioritized R\&D topics drafted at the conclusion of the ML4FE workshop have been expanded and refined following considerable scope expansion and input during the white paper process.
 These topics follow below, with emphasis both on the core technology and the follow-on implications for physics experiments and related infrastructure.

 \begin{enumerate}

 \item{\textbf{Facilitating codesign} through continued cross-frontier opportunities for collaboration between scientists, engineers, technicians}

 \item \textbf{Development of open source interdisciplinary benchmarking data/simulation sets for electronics design};\\ e.g. ``AI-Ready Data", including digitization-level detector simulations, readout demonstrators, end-to-end test benches, etc.